offchan42/TensorFlowExperiments/README.md

 # TensorFlowExperiments

-Critical experiments to understand how TensorFlow behaves at low-level.
+Critical experiments for understanding how TensorFlow behaves at the lowest level

-Understanding these experiments can help you fix the critical performance bug or get rid of fear of breaking stuff.
+Understanding these experiments can help you fix the critical performance bug and get rid of fear of breaking stuff.

+## Getting Started

-Please use `nbviewer` to view the jupyuter notebook files: https://nbviewer.jupyter.org/
+Please use `nbviewer` to view the Jupyter notebook files: https://nbviewer.jupyter.org/